Violence Against Women Act: Background

-The World Conference on Human Rights, held in Vienna, Austria, in 1993, and the Declaration on the Elimination of Violence Against Women in the same year, concluded that civil society and governments have acknowledged that domestic violence is a public health policy and human rights concern.
-In the United States, according to the National Intimate Partner Sexual Violence Survey of 2010, 1 in 6 women suffered some kind of sexual violence induced by their intimate partner during the course of their lives.
+The World Conference on Human Rights, held in Vienna, Austria, in 1993, and the Declaration on the Elimination of Violence Against Women of the same year concluded that civil society and governments have acknowledged that domestic violence is a public health policy and human rights concern.
+In the United States, according to the National Intimate Partner Sexual Violence Survey of 2010, 1 in 6 women have suffered some kind of sexual violence by their intimate partner during the course of their lives.

-However, as late as 1970–1990, domestic violence was regarded as a private matter and sometimes was ignored by the police.
-According to Zorza in Criminal Law of Misdemeanor Domestic Violence, 1970–1990, "throughout the 1970s and early 1980s, officers believed and were taught that domestic violence was a private matter, ill suited to public intervention."
-Unfortunately, the arrest did not deter and punish abusers.
-The results of three studies, conducted in Omaha, Charlotte, and Milwaukee, indicated that arrest alone did not deter abusers.
+However, as late as 1970–1990, domestic violence was regarded as a private matter and ignored by the police.
+According to Joan Zorza, "throughout the 1970s and early 1980s, officers believed and were taught that domestic violence was a private matter, ill suited to public intervention."
+Even when arrests were made, they did not deter abusers.
+The results of three studies conducted in Omaha, Charlotte, and Milwaukee indicate the futility of arrest as a sole deterrent.

 The Violence Against Women Act was developed and passed as a result of extensive grassroots efforts in the late 1980s and early 1990s.
 Advocates for the battered women's movement included sexual assault advocates, individuals from victim services, law enforcement agencies, prosecutors' offices, the courts, and the private bar.
 They urged Congress to adopt significant legislation to address domestic and sexual violence.

 The Violence Against Women Act established new offenses and penalties for the violation of a protection order or stalking in which an abuser crossed a state line to injure or harass another, or forced a victim to cross a state line under duress and then physically harmed the victim in the course of a violent crime.

 One of the greatest successes of VAWA is its emphasis on a coordinated community response to domestic violence, sex dating violence, sexual assault, and stalking; courts, law enforcement, prosecutors, victim services, and the private bar currently work together in a coordinated effort that did not exist before at the state and local levels.
 VAWA also supports the work of community-based organizations which are engaged in work to end domestic violence, dating violence, sexual assault, and stalking, particularly those groups that provide culturally and linguistically specific services.
 Additionally, VAWA provides specific support for work with tribes and tribal organizations to end domestic violence, dating violence, sexual assault, and stalking against Native American women.
 In December 2022, the Violence Against Women Act was amended to include Native Hawaiian survivors of gender-based violence and Native Hawaiian organizations in grant funding.

 Many grant programs authorized in VAWA have been funded by the U.S. Congress.
 The following grant programs, which are administered primarily through the Office on Violence Against Women in the U.S. Department of Justice, have received appropriations from Congress: